 2. Sweat It Out With A Short Workout

-You can’t go from overindulging all weekend straight to running a marathon, so today just focus on sweating it out in a simple way.
+You can’t go from binge eating or overindulging all weekend straight to running a marathon, so today just focus on sweating it out in a simple way.
 Ease back into your healthy routine by doing one of the following:

 - Alternating between jogging half a mile and walking half a mile, for as long as you like

 - Trying one of these no-fuss 10-minute workouts

 - Doing 10 minutes of yoga, like this 10-Minute Yoga Flow